swizzlevixen/AVScriptFormat/README.md

 ## Background

 A/V Script Format is a very basic idea at its core.
 It's a table view -- two columns, side-by-side, with rows representing Video and Audio that are locked together.
 It's used a lot in documentary TV production (my background), and is well suited to making ads and promo videos for apps.
-This way you can make sure that the action you are doing and the voice explaining this action are linked together.
+This way you can make sure that the action you are doing and the voice explaining this action are linked to each other.

 ## Installation